tsgates/arch-wiki-markdown/wiki/Fsniper.md

 Installation
 ------------

-Fsniper is available from the AUR.
+fsniper is available from the AUR.

 Configuration
 -------------